wildlifela/amazon-nova-samples/speech-to-speech/sample-codes/console-python/README.md

 ## Features

 - Real-time audio streaming from your microphone to AWS Bedrock
-- Bidirectional communication with Nova Sonic Speech to Speech model
+- Bidirectional communication with Nova Sonic model
 - Audio playback of Nova Sonic responses
 - Simple console-based interface showing transcripts
 - Support for debug mode with verbose logging